 The following is the current list of auditors deemed to be suitable qualified by the NI.
 CVs are retained by the NI.
-Auditors may be added or removed, MCA/BEIS will be informed for their agreement.
+Auditors may be added or removed, MCA/OPRED will be informed for their agreement.

 Name Key Experience

-Bernie Bennett 42 years of experience in maritime emergency
+Bernie Bennett 44 years of experience in maritime emergency

 response including Exxon Valdez and Deepwater

 Horizon

-Christopher (Kit) Tennant 28 years of experience in oil and gas and work as an

-oil spill response and crisis management

-professional

 Richard Tatner IMO approved trainer and Subject Matter Expert has

 responded to over 50 major spills including

 Deepwater Horizon and Sea Empress